yrrIsYourFather/PRC/README.md

 This is our final project for the course "Introduction to Neuroscience, 2024 Fall", supervised by Prof. T.Y..
 To have a deeper look into our work, we refer to [our report](/PRL.pdf).

+Before running our code, use `conda env create -f environment.yml` to create your conda environment.

 ## Model

 [./model](/model) is our code for PRL model, which contains the model itself, training and evaluation subparts.